skysnip3z/Algorithms/README.md

 # Algorithms
-A menagerie of practising algorithms
+A menagerie of practising algorithms & Data